The Geminids are an annual meteor shower that usually occurs from December 7 to 17 and peaks around December 13 or 14.

 Phaethon is also referred to as an extinct comet, one that lost its ice after coming close to the Sun one too many times.

-Every December, Earth runs into a stream of debris left behind by Phaethon.
-As the pieces of debris collide with the Earth’s atmosphere at 80,000 miles per hour (130,000 kmph), they are incinerated, causing the ‘shooting stars’ to be seen across the night sky.
+Every December, Earth runs into a trail of debris left behind by Phaethon.
+As the pieces of debris collide with the Earth’s atmosphere at 80,000 miles per hour (130,000 kmph), they are incinerated, causing the ‘falling stars’ to be seen across the night sky.

 Geminid meteors disintegrate at heights above 24 miles (38 kilometres) from the Earth’s surface.